 The traffic sources overview on your dashboard will tell you a lot.
 You direct traffic percentage will tell you the number of visitors who reached the website by directly entering the name onto the web address bar.
 Referring sites are websites that link to your website.
 So a visitor will be sent to your site by clicking on a link from a referring site.
 The search engines percentage shows you how many times your website was accessed through Google, Bing, etc.

 The keywords feature is particularly helpful as it highlights what people are searching for to reach you.

-Another useful tool is that Google Analytics helps you optimise your website to achieve better rankings and convert visitors into customers.
-It does so by offering tips on speeding up your site, managing content, insight on your visitor’s behaviour and benchmarking tools.
+Another useful tool is that Google Analytics helps you optimise your website to achieve better rankings.
+It does so by offering tips on speeding up your site, managing content.
+It also offers insight on your visitor’s behaviour and benchmarking tools.

 As social media is a crucial aspect of any marketing strategy, you can also track how much of your traffic is coming from your social media feeds.
 Depending on your industry and your reliance on social media, you should have a good mixture of organic search engine hits and traffic arising from your social pages.